Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-linux.rst

             * ``sudo yum install samba``                                    For CentOS/Redhat
             * ``sudo dnf install samba``                                    For Fedora

         2. Create a directory to share or choose an existing one and make note of its location (path).
-For this example, we will call the share ``backup-share`` and its corresponding shared directory will be located at ``/home/$USER/start9-backup``, replacing ``$USER`` with your Linux username.
+For this example, we will call the share ``backup-share`` and its corresponding shared directory will be located at ``/home/$USER/start9-backup``.
+Replace ``$USER`` with your Linux username below.

         .. code-block:: bash